Real Estate Post-Licensing & Continuing Education – UPDATED 2022

 - One eight-hour survey course covering Ethics, Agency, Fair Housing, Trust Fund Handling, Risk Management, and Management and Supervision (licensees can choose to take each of the mandatory subjects separately)

 - 18 hours of consumer protection courses

 - Remaining hours may be related to either consumer service or consumer protection courses.

-Take the courses online now: Florida Salesperson Subsequent Renewal Courses
+Take the courses online now: California Salesperson Subsequent Renewal Courses

 The same pre-1/1/2016 exceptions as above apply.

 Brokers renewing a license for the first time must complete 45 hours of continuing education consisting of: